npham014/rshell/README.md

 ##Bugs
 -Program crashes when a list of multiple semi-colons joined together between commands -Program crashes when a list of multiple semi-colons are together without any commands
+###Bugs Involving Test:

+-Strange punctuation e.g. ' causes crash

+-Unable to go up directories.
+Not sure how to implement this